tromp/cuckoo/README.md

 [SHA3 (Keccak)](https://github.com/mjosaarinen/tiny_sha3/blob/master/sha3.c)
 as used in Bitcoin, Equihash and ethash.
 Simplicity matters.

-Proofs take the form of a length 42 cycle in a bipartite graph with N nodes and N/2 edges, with N scalable from millions to billions and beyond.
+Proofs take the form of a length 42 cycle in a bipartite graph with 2^N nodes and 2^(N-1) edges, with N ranging from 10 up to 64.

 The graph is defined by the siphash-2-4 keyed hash function mapping an edge index and partition side (0 or 1) to the edge endpoint on that side.